 She was convinced that this dog had been the victim of a puppy mill breeder.

-Stunned, the groomer explained the reason she looked "okay" from the outside was because these so called breeders (read puppy farmers) shave the tops of the bodies of their dogs so that if they are ever inspected or potential clients ask to see the mothers, they essentially "look okay."
+The groomer was stunned.
+She explained that Gracie looked okay from the outside because these so-called breeders (read puppy farmers) shave the tops of their dogs' bodies so that if they are inspected, or potential clients ask to see the mothers, they look okay.

-Upon closer inspection, we could see that her ears were severely matted and infected.
+Upon closer inspection, we saw that her ears were severely matted and infected.
 As the fur was trimmed away, sores could be seen under each mat.

 After shaving her down, two large tumours (one the size of a small baseball) were found on her side.

-After four hours of grooming, the groomer discovered that Gracie had had her nipples nearly chewed off from having so many litters of puppies.
+After four hours of grooming, it was discovered that Gracie had had her nipples nearly chewed off from having so many litters of puppies.

-She had clearly made someone a great deal of money and had probably lived in a crate her whole life.
+It was evident that she had made someone a great deal of money and had probably lived in a crate her whole life.

 Poor mite had only known a life of neglect - until now.

-Gracie has recovered and has a very sweet disposition.
+Gracie has now recovered; she has a delightfully sweet disposition.

-She's not so nervous now, and she has a strong will to live.
-She has a passion for life and she eagerly awaits her walks in the park and she absolutely loves to go riding in the car.
+She's not so nervous now and has a strong will to live.
+She has a passion for life and eagerly awaits her walks in the park.
+She absolutely loves to go riding in the car.

 Unfortunately, she has a little separation anxiety and is frightened of being left behind, with good reason.

-She simply wants to be loved at this stage of her life, that's all, and it's not a lot to ask for, is it?
+She just wants to be loved at this stage of her life, that's all, and it's not a lot to ask for, is it?

 Gracie's Story is so Moving